 - If you put a link in the bio, be safe and add the NOFOLLOW attribute.

 - Check out the websites link profile beforehand and make sure the link would be trusted.

 - Try and find a website which generally doesn’t accept contributions.
-Of course these require more work and you actually have to build a relationship with the website owner but the extra work is worth it.
+Of course, these require more work, and you actually have to build a relationship with the website owner, but the extra work is worth it.

 - Add some meaty data.
 The post has to have a point and needs to be meaningful.
 Gather data and show it off to prove your point, the visitors of the post will love it.

 - Add images and plenty of them.
-Don’t go over the top but make it look like lots of effort as been put in to the post.
+Don’t go over the top but make it look like lots of effort as been put into the post.

 - Share it socially afterwards.
 Pull in favours, tweet relevant people in the niche and create a dialogue or discussion between them.
 Don’t fake this step, put the effort in.

 Now would be a good time to cleanse your link profile.
 Check out all the blog post links pointing to your site and see if they align with the first set of bullet points above get them cleaned up.
-Either NOFOLLOW the links or get them removed completely.
+Either NOFOLLOW the links or get them removed altogether.